virajvaidya/COVIDModelling/README.md

-# COVID-19 Modelling
+# 💉 COVID-19 Modelling :mask:
-COVID-19 Case Modelling in Julia done as part of the MIT Math 6S083 Course
+COVID-19 Case Modelling in Julia completed as part of the MIT Math 6S083 Course.